DUID & Drug Intoxication Defense Attorney in Las Vegas

 Even when illegal drugs do not surpass DUID limits, you may still face separate drug charges for possession or use.

-Our Las Vegas DUID defense attorneys at Christiansen Trial Lawyers have more than 120 years of combined legal experience and have participated in hundreds of jury trials.
+The DUI defense attorneys at Christiansen Trial Lawyers have more than 120 years of combined legal experience, and we have participated in hundreds of jury trials.
 Our team thoroughly reviews your case, including whether you were impaired by drugs and if state evidence can be challenged.
 We make ourselves available 24/7 to provide guidance, answer questions, and offer straightforward advice.

 Frequently Asked Questions

-Yes, a DUID conviction will appear on your criminal record in Nevada.
+Yes, a DUID conviction will appear permanently on your criminal record in Nevada.
 This outcome can affect future job applications and professional licensing.
+Some DUID convictions may qualify for record sealing after a specific waiting period, based on your criminal history and the severity of the charge.

-If you are arrested, be respectful and polite to law enforcement and consult a drug DUI defense attorney in Las Vegas as soon as possible.
+If you’re arrested, attend your court appearance and consult a defense attorney as soon as possible.
+Respond right away to any Nevada DMV notice about your license.
 Write down what happened during your stop and arrest, since these facts may strengthen your defense.